Partially Observable Szilard Engines: Comparison to boxes with fixed angle and varying size of the certain regions

 \section{Comparison to boxes with fixed angle and varying size of the certain regions}

-Note that we do not lose generality by assuming unit container length in x-direction.
+Note that we do not lose generality by assuming unit container length in $x$-direction.
 Were we to keep the length as a parameter, $L$, then we would simply have to replace $c$ in all the calculations above by $c/L$, the relative length of the uncertain region.

 Two boxes with different tilt angles, and thus different $c_1$ and $c_2$, and different lengths $L_1$ and $L_2$, respectively, behave the same whenever the relative length of the uncertain region is the same, i.e. $c_1/L_1 = c_2/L_2 = c/L$.
-We checked this numerically: solutions to the optimization problem Eq. (\ref{IB}) are the same.
+We checked this numerically: solutions to the optimization problem equation (\ref{IB}) are the same.

-We could thus have used an alternative, equivalent parametrization: fix the angle to, for example, $\theta = \pi/4$, i.e. $c=1$, and let the container length along the x-axis, $L$, vary.
-This is sketched in Fig. \ref{LargerBox}.
+We could thus have used an alternative, equivalent parametrization: fix the angle to, for example, $\theta = \pi/4$, i.e. $c=1$, and let the container length along the $x$-axis, $L$, vary.
+This is sketched in figure \ref{LargerBox}.
 What matters is the relative length of the certain regions, $L-c$, compared to the uncertain region, $c$: $(L-c)/c = L/c-1$.